 Workermakes the current endpoint enlist as a worker with its distributor running on the master node.
 It cannot be combined with the master or distributor profiles.

 Distributorstarts the endpoint as a distributor only.
-This means that the endpoint does no actual work and only distributes the load among its enlisted workers.
+This means that the endpoint does no work and only distributes the load among its enlisted workers.
 It cannot be combined with the Master and Worker profiles.

 PerformanceCountersturns on the NServiceBus performance counters.
 Performance counters are enabled by default when running in Production profile.